Sebastianhju/Runeterra-5e/2.0/Legendary.md

 - Breastplate
 - Attunement

+**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

 **Substain**: The maximum amount of regeneration stacks is increased by your proficiency bonus.

-**Warmogs Heart**: As a bonus action, you can give yourself stacks of regeneration equal to two times your proficiency bonus.
-You can do this a number of times equal to your proficiency bonus before you must finish a long rest.
+**Warmogs Heart**: As a bonus action, you can spend two charges to give yourself stacks of regeneration equal to two times your proficiency bonus.

-**Health**: You gain maximum hit points equal to three times your level.
+**Health**: You gain maximum hit points equal to two times your level.

 _You get +2 to your armorclass while wearing this magical armor_